 It does sound like an unreasonable decision.
 I learned that many of my colleagues agree on this, questioning this decision both in blatant and discreet, failing to understand why I moved to a smaller, more expensive, more crowded place 45 minutes further from work.

 But the truth is, I feel more ‘at home’ in this tiny apartment.
 I’m good with the sounds of cars and the happy voices I sometimes hear from drunk people walking on the sidewalk.
-I do miss the sound of schoolchildren playing baseball and being greeted by school guards when I’m running, but I’ve kind of ‘made friends’ with some friendly people in this new neighbourhood.
+I do miss the sound of schoolchildren playing baseball and being greeted by school guards when I’m running, but I’ve kind of ‘made friends’ with some friendly people in this new neighborhood.
 Tokyo people are definitely colder than people in the suburbs of Yokohama, but I appreciate some distance and enjoy observing people.

 I now have a good balance between working in a quiet village and living in a big city.
 I do love the beach and the sea, but if there’s not too much around the beach, it becomes more of an escape destination (I think I’ll love San Francisco or Sydney, or of course somewhere on Bali where beautiful beaches are close to the lively city).

 The #1 response I got from (especially Japanese) people whenever I told them I’ve moved to Tokyo is that I’m a “city girl”.
 The positive-thinker in me affirmed in the beginning.
-But then I read a bit of mockery in it: the best explanation I’ve got is that it implies being a “material girl”.
+But then I sensed a bit of mockery in it: the best explanation I’ve got is that it implies being a “material girl”.
 But those who know me know that I don’t dig stuffs and I think trend and pop culture are fascinating social fraud.
 It’s just that I grew up in a big city, I’m used to it.
 And I have to admit: I love cities.
 Of course I still can live in smaller cities or even villages, and I did in Italy and Malawi, but for now living in Tokyo is doable and worth the experience.